-Myself will never forget Theodore Dreiser's novel, 'An American tragedy'.
-The feelings of love, sadness, and greed, as well as the sleepless nights to read both huge volumes, shaped my life's Will and Purpose during my teens.
+Will always remember Theodore Dreiser's novel, 'An American Tragedy.'
+The feelings of love, sadness, greed, and the sleepless nights reading both huge volumes shaped my life's Will and Purpose during my teens.

-"Most humans, in varying degrees, are already dead.
-In one way or another, they have lost their dreams, their ambitions, and their desire for a better life...
-They have settled for a life of mediocrity, days of despair and nights of tears...
+Og Mandino once said, "Most humans, in varying degrees, are already dead.
+Either way or another, they have lost their dreams, ambitions, and desire for a better life...
+They have settled for a life of mediocrity, days of despair, and nights of tears...
 Yet they need not remain in that state.
-They can be resurrected from their sorry condition.
-They can each perform the greatest miracle in the world.
-They can each come back from the dead" - Og Mandino
+They can be resurrected from their sad condition.
+They can each perform the greatest miracle in the World.
+They can each come back from the dead."

-Mandino composed on his first masterpiece The Legend Of The Ten Scrolls with the primary message "do it now" writting 18 times in the marking of Scroll IX, "I will act now".
-While the repetitive actions to build good habits come with the promise to become the Greatest Salesman in the World.
+Mandino composed his first masterpiece, The Legend Of The Ten Scrolls, with the direct message "Do it now," writing 18 times in the marking of Scroll IX, "I will act now," and the repetitive actions to build good habits come with the promise of becoming the Greatest Salesman in the World.

-Before you open the first page of this masterpiece know that for Og Mandino it was natural to think before acting, to constantly plan the short- and long-term future, and to keep elaborate notes and diary with everything well-written planned.
+Prior to delving into this masterpiece, it's important to note that for Og Mandino, it was natural to think before taking action, to plan both the short- and long-term future constantly, and to keep a detailed diary with everything well-written and prepared.

 P.s.
-Feel free to share here your suggestions of the week's inspirational books.
+Feel free to share your suggestions for the week's inspirational books here.